tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 In the simulation, ``source`` sends ping requests to ``destination``, and ``destination`` sends back ping replies.
 The source and the destination host are stationary, the other hosts move around the scene in random directions.
 The hosts use :ned:`Ieee80211UnitDiskRadio`, and the communication ranges are displayed as blue circles; the interference ranges are not displayed, but they are large enough so that all concurrent transmissions interfere.
 All hosts use the Ad hoc On-Demand Distance Vector Routing (AODV) protocol to maintain routes as the topology changes, so that they are able to relay the ping messages between the source and the destination hosts.

-Here is the configuration in omnetpp.ini:
+Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini
    :start-at: Config Routing4